A coupled fully kinetic hydrogen transport and ductile phase-field fracture framework for modeling hydrogen embrittlement: Results and discussion

 \subsection{Representative examples for ductile damage}

 While the study is primarily concerned with the coupled chemo-mechanical modeling of hydrogen embrittlement, this section demonstrates the capability of the proposed driving force in Eq.~\eqref{Eq: Ductile} to capture ductile damage features in the absence of hydrogen.
-The first verification case considers a Notched Round Bar (NRB) specimen, with the geometry adapted from Ambati et al. \cite{Ambati2016phase} and illustrated in Fig.~(\ref{Fig: NRB}a).
-A power-law hardening model was used as
+The first verification case considers a Notched Round Bar (NRB) specimen, with the geometry adapted from Ambati et al. \cite{Ambati2016phase} and illustrated in Fig.~(\ref{Fig: Sensitivity}a) together with the finite element mesh in Fig.~(\ref{Fig: Sensitivity}b).
+A power-law hardening model was used with initial yield strength $\sigma_{\mathrm{y}0} = 500$ MPa, strain hardening coefficient $K=300$ MPa, and hardening exponent $n=0.3$.
+The critical work density was set to $w_\mathrm{c} = 100 \, \mathrm{MJ/m^3}$.